sgmurphy/wordpress-plugins/autodescription/readme.txt

 You can also output these breadcrumbs visually in your theme by [using a shortcode](https://kb.theseoframework.com/?p=212).

 == Changelog ==

+= 5.0.3 =

+This minor update fixes compatibility with Polylang Pro.
+We also perfected the detection of unassigned home and blog pages and improved the Block Editor's load time by [resolving a glitch](https://theseoframework.com/?p=4204).

 = 5.0.2 =